FRANK CHIVAS HONORED

-Chivas is best known for his stable of restaurants – Island Way Grill, Salt Rock Grill, Marlin’ Darlin, Rumba, Salt Rock Tavern and, soon, the Marina Cantina at the Clearwater Beach Marina.
+Chivas is best known for his stable of restaurants in the BayStar Restaurant Group – Island Way Grill, Salt Rock Grill, Marlin’ Darlin, Rumba, Salt Rock Tavern and, soon, the Marina Cantina at the Clearwater Beach Marina.
 When he was 11 he lost his father, a commercial fisherman, and was placed into foster care.
 This drove him to become devoted to helping children in need.
 Now he works with multiple charities, including Clearwater Community Sailing Center, Boys & Girls Club, Clearwater 4 Youth, UPARC and Clearwater Marine Aquarium.
 In honor of his work with these organizations and the community, Frank was named Mr. Clearwater at the 93rd annual meeting of the Clearwater Regional Chamber of Commerce.

 Another organization that Chivas works with is the Chi Chi Rodriguez Youth Foundation.
 He has served on the board since 2006 and is currently the vice chairman.
 In 2007, Frank pushed for the expansion of the academy’s campus to create an elementary and middle school for 95 at-risk students.
 To honor these efforts Chivas was given the 2008 Chi Chi Humanitarian of the Year Award.
 Frank recently pioneered a $100,000 gift to the Pinellas Education Foundation which will be matched by the state of Florida for a total of $200,000.
 These funds will be used over the next 10 years for Chi Chi Academy student two-year college scholarships.